MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 This article describes how to install and use the Microsoft Sentinel Zero Trust workbook in your Microsoft Sentinel workspace.

-## The Zero Trust workbook and the Trusted Internet Connections framework
+## The Zero Trust workbook and the TIC framework

 While the Microsoft Sentinel Zero Trust (TIC 3.0) workbook provides best practice guidance, Microsoft does not guarantee nor imply compliance.
 All Trusted Internet Connection (TIC) requirements, validations, and controls are governed by the [Cybersecurity & Infrastructure Security Agency](https://www.cisa.gov/trusted-internet-connections).